 - Make sure all scores are correct, legible, and the card has been signed by both the player and the Scorer

-- If a player's ball comes to rest in a bunker, he may: Take free relief once by placing the original ball or another ball: Within a scorecard distance (approx 11 inches) of the original spot not nearer the hole, prior to placing the ball the player will be allowed to Smooth the area in the bunker with his feet, club or rake if available.
+- If a player's ball comes to rest in a bunker, he may: Take free relief once by placing the ball: Within a scorecard distance (approx 11 inches) of the original spot not nearer the hole, prior to placing the ball the player will be allowed to Smooth the area in the bunker with his feet, club or rake if available.

 The competitor should announce to his marker or fellow-competitor:

 - that he intends to play two balls; and

 - which ball he wishes to count if the Rules permit the procedure used for that ball

 - The player must report the facts to the Committee immediately upon completing play.
 The penalty for failure to do so is Disqualification.